isma91/Talk-to-python/README.md

 Windows version :
 -----------------
-Just take the dist folder and execute appli who is in dist/appli
+Just take the dist folder and execute appli who is in dist/appli or unzip the appli.zip and execute appli.exe